PopulateTools/healthy_data/README.md

 ![example workflow](https://github.com/PopulateTools/healthy_data/actions/workflows/build.yml/badge.svg)

 # HealthyData
 HealthyData is tool to test the integrity of the data in your database.
-It will run a set of predefined rules to each table and columns and check if the result is the expected.
-It will create a record for each rule that does not comply.
+It will run a set of rules for each table and column and check if the result is the expected.
+If not, it will create a record for each rule that does not comply.

 ## Installation
 Add this line to your application's Gemfile: